queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 18,000

-You are immune to dropping your weapon if hit by any effect that would otherwise disarm you..
+You are immune to dropping your weapon if hit by any effect that would otherwise disarm you.